cul/ldpd-hours/README.md

 With Homebrew: `brew cask install chromedriver`

-And on macOS Catalina (10.15) and later, you'll need to allow macOS to run chromedriver because "the developer cannot be verified."
+And on macOS Catalina (10.15) and later, you'll need to update security settings to allow chromedriver to run because the first-time run will tell you that "the developer cannot be verified."
 See: https://stackoverflow.com/a/60362134

 Then run the test suite with: